walterhiggins/ScriptCraft/docs/Anatomy-of-a-Plugin.md

 # Anatomy of a ScriptCraft Plugin

 Anything you can do using a Java-based plugin, you can do it faster and easier in JavaScript with the ScriptCraft plugin.
-To demonstrate this, I've recreated a commonly-used mod (homes) in javascript.
+To demonstrate this, I've recreated a commonly-used mod (homes) in JavaScript.
 The [homes][homes] JavaScript plugin lets players set their current location as home and return to that location using in-game commands.
 They can also visit other players' homes.
 It's a simple plugin that demonstrates a couple of new features in ScriptCraft &hellip;

  * Persistence